sbiagini0/ParallelForensicLR/README.md

     - matrixStats
     - writexl

-## A toy MPI/DVI example
+## A toy MPI example

-The `toy_MPI/DVI.fam` file included in this repository is a simplified example representing a basic scenario for genetic screening.
+The `toy_MPI.fam` file included in this repository is a simplified example representing a basic scenario for genetic screening.
 It is structured similarly to real MPI/DVI cases but scaled down for demonstration purposes.
-This file includes a population frequency table for South America with **70 STR markers, 15 Family Pedigrees, and 15,000 POIs** to be evaluated.
+This file includes a **Population Frequency Table from South America with 70 STR markers, 15 Family Pedigrees, and 15,000 POIs** to be evaluated.
 Users are encouraged to experiment with this example to understand the workflow and adapt the format for larger or more complex cases.